G20 financial leaders fail to reaffirm free trade commitment

-BADEN BADEN, Germany, March 18 (Reuters) - The world's financial leaders failed to reach a compromise deal to endorse free trade on Saturday, backtracking on past commitments to keep trade open and reject protectionism, the communique of G20 finance ministers and central bankers showed.
+BADEN BADEN, Germany (Reuters) - The world's financial leaders failed to reach a compromise deal to endorse free trade on Saturday, backtracking on past commitments to keep trade open and reject protectionism, the communique of G20 finance ministers and central bankers showed.

 Making only a token reference for the need to strengthen the contribution of trade to the economy, finance ministers and central bank chiefs of the world's top 20 economies broke with a decade-old tradition of rejecting protectionism and endorsing open trade.